knobs-dials/phplatex/README.md

 Features
-- Will cache generated images.
+- Will cache generated images, based on a hash of the document string.
-  Based on a hash of the document string, using the same TeX uses the cached image via a filesystem check+read).
-This means leaving the texify() calls in your code is cheap.
+  Meaning leaving the texify() calls on your page is cheap as successive runs will not run LaTeX at all.
 - CSS lowering to compensate for descenders, so TeX text used inline in HTML should look halfway decent.
 - Tweakable size.
 The default (90) is approximately the same size as HTML text.
-Capped at 300.
+Capped at 300 for memory reasons.
 - Allows inclusion of extra TeX packages, via extraprelude.
 - Allows coloring of page background and default text color   (default is black on white, 0.,0.,0. on 1.,1.,1.)
 - Generates PNGs with transparency (note: consider antialiasing to that background)